CDC and WHO Commit to Lead the FETP Enterprise

 “We need to predict, we need to plan, and we need to act.
 We need to make sure we have sustainable FETP programs in countries and that there is a career path for FETP colleagues and graduates to ensure that the health systems are built, and this is critical work.”

 Ryan was unable to attend the conference in person but provided a video address in which he expressed strong WHO support for the vision of the FETP Enterprise.

 “This vision aligns closely with the vision of WHO, and we’re very happy to be associated with [it] and participate,” said Ryan, who is an alumnus of EPIET, the FETP for the European Union (hosted by the European Centre for Disease Prevention and Control [ECDC]).

 He added, “I am honored by the request to act and proud to serve.
 I’m personally committed to promoting and supporting field epidemiology training efforts in any way that I can, especially given that I’m a product of such programs.”

-The concept of the FETP Enterprise and the formation of the SLG were borne out of a meeting held in Bellagio, Italy, in June 2018 to clarify the collective path forward for FETPs.
+The concept of the FETP Enterprise and the formation of the SLG took shape during a meeting held in Bellagio, Italy, in June 2018 to clarify the collective path forward for FETPs.
 For nearly 40 years, CDC, WHO and other partners have supported the development of FETPs as a strategy to build a strong public health workforce capable of detecting and responding to health threats.
 Today, with more than 80 programs, more than 16,000 graduates from all three program levels (basic, intermediate and advanced), and numerous stakeholders, the FETP Enterprise is a complex initiative to sustain and grow, yet doing so has never been more important.